ratri1310/spur_xmc/README.md

 # SPUR-XMC: Context-Adaptive Spurious Correlation Mitigation for Extreme Multi-Label Classification of Scientific Literature
-# PubMedBERT + Context-Adaptive Spurious Correlation Translation Layer
+# BERT + Context-Adaptive Spurious Correlation Translation Layer

 This repository contains the implementation of the Spurious Translation Layer for MeSH multi-label classification of PubMed abstracts.
-The model uses a frozen PubMedBERT encoder with a learned gated translation layer that identifies and corrects spurious directions in the representation space.
+The model uses a frozen PubMedBERT encoder with a learned gated translation layer to identify and correct spurious directions in the representation space.

 ---